Perpendicular recording: Technology

-In the early 2000s, three important factors came together which finally allowed perpendicular recording to exceed the capabilities of longitudinal recording and led to commercial success (below).
+In the early 2000s, three important factors came together which allowed perpendicular recording to exceed the capabilities of longitudinal recording and led to commercial success.
 First, the development of media with an oxide-segregant exchange-break between grains.
 Second, the use of a thin 'cap' on the media to control the level of exchange-coupling between grains and to enhance propagation of switching through the thickness of the medium.
-Third, the introduction of the trailing-shield head invented by Michael Mallary.
-This head offered higher field gradients and more favorable field angles than a simple pole head.
+Third, the expiration in 2005 of the patent for the trailing-shield head invented in 1985 by Michael Mallary.
+This head offers higher field gradients and more favorable field angles than a simple pole head.